ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

-While there are many ways to manage keys in a TPM (See {{Platform-DevID-TPM-2.0}}), RIV includes support for "zero touch" provisioning (also known as zero-touch onboarding) of fielded devices (e.g. Secure ZTP, {{RFC8572}}), where keys which have predictable trust properties are provisioned by the device vendor.
+While there are many ways to manage keys in a TPM (See {{Platform-DevID-TPM-2.0}}), RIV includes support for "zero touch" provisioning (also known as zero-touch onboarding) of fielded devices (e.g., Secure ZTP, {{RFC8572}}), where keys which have predictable trust properties are provisioned by the device vendor.

-Device identity in RIV is based on IEEE 802.1AR DevID.
+Device identity in RIV is based on IEEE 802.1AR Device Identity (DevID).
 This specification provides several elements

 * A DevID requires a unique key pair for each device, accompanied by an x.509 certificate
 * The private portion of the DevID key is to be stored in the device, in a manner that provides confidentiality (Section 6.2.5 {{IEEE-802-1AR}})